GRAND: Graph Release with Assured Node Differential Privacy: Network Differential Privacy and Our Contributions

-\paragraph{Node differential privacy vs. edge differential privacy} Broadly speaking, existing works on network differential privacy can be categorized into two branches \citep{abawajy2016privacy,li2023private}.
+\textbf{\emph{Node differential privacy vs. edge differential privacy.}} Broadly speaking, existing works on network differential privacy can be categorized into two branches \citep{abawajy2016privacy,li2023private}.
 One branch is edge differential privacy \citep[EDP;][]{nissim2007smooth}.
 Intuitively, an EDP mechanism ensures that one cannot infer the pairwise relation between any two nodes in the network.
 Many methods have been proposed and discussed regarding the protection of EDP, which protect the privacy of individual edges.
 This can be achieved through mechanisms such as randomized responses \citep{mulle2015privacy,hehir2022consistent}, method of moments \citep{chang2024edge}, or noise injection \citep{karwa2016inference,fan2020asymptotic}.
 The other branch is node differential privacy \citep[NDP;][]{hay2009accurate}.
 An NDP mechanism (to be formally defined later) ensures that one cannot infer an individual node in the network.

-Notice that, information associated with a node includes its pairwise relations to other nodes, and hence node differential privacy is more strict than edge differential privacy.
+Notice that, a node's information includes its pairwise relations to other nodes, and hence node differential privacy is more strict than edge differential privacy.
 As a result, node-level privacy protection is considerably more challenging than edge-level privacy.
 Applying edge-level DP methods to node-level settings usually leads to degenerate results \citep{kasiviswanathan2013analyzing,hehir2022consistent,chang2024edge}.

-However, we advocate that preserving node differential privacy can be critical in many scenarios.
-This is because nodes can represent individual users, customers, and patients, whose identities are sensitive and vulnerable to de-anonymization.
+However, we advocate that preserving node differential privacy can be critical in many scenarios, because nodes can represent individual users, customers, and patients, whose identities are sensitive and vulnerable to de-anonymization.
 Encoding node differential privacy, while preserving the underlying network's properties is the key motivation of this paper.